Carlos Correa knows a few things about walk-offs. This is a celebration after an earlier game winner this season. (Photo by F. Carter Smith)

 Aledmys Diaz has delivered some big hits for the Astros.
 (Photo by F. Carter Smith)

-Roberto Osuna has been a dominant closer for the Houston Astros.
+Roberto Osuna has been a dominant closer for the Houston Astros for most of the season.
 (Photo by F. Carter Smith)

 Mookie Betts and the Red Sox have fond October memories of Minute Maid Park.
 (Photo by F. Carter Smith)